j-2k/WebGL-Trial/README.md

   - [theodinproject-js](https://www.theodinproject.com/) popular suggestions I have seen multiple times about learning javascript!
 - Hosting Notes (Ignore):
   - Was looking into hosting services and found this, its a nice website! > https://wheretohostmy.app/free-tier-comparison
+  - Used Netlify and it was really fast to setup.
+Just drag & drop the built project dist files into the host service & thats it!
+You can get the dist file by doing ```npm run build``` and the dist file will be created.

 # Learning Notes
 ## Part 1 - Hello WebGL!